Synchronize two Outlook calendars with Microsoft Power Automate

 To get this synchronization scenario right, you need to take care of two things:

-• You need a stable identifier that helps main a relationship between a calendar-A-event and its corresponding calendar-B sync blocker event.
+• You need a stable identifier that helps maintain a relationship between a calendar-A-event and its corresponding calendar-B sync blocker event.
 This identifier helps you find (and update) the corresponding sync blocker event, if the calendar-A-event changes (e.g. its start/end time, subject or body).

 • You need to avoid infinite loops, which would happen if a calendar-A-event is synchronized to calendar B, that event is then synchronized back to calendar A, and so on, causing infinitely many duplicated events.